-The AFU enforces collection of civil debts on behalf of federal agencies in litigation that most often involves federal loan programs, civil penalties assessed by federal agencies, and civil fraud actions prosecuted by the U.S. Attorney's Office (USAO).
+The ARU enforces collection of civil debts on behalf of federal agencies in litigation that most often involves federal loan programs, civil penalties assessed by federal agencies, and civil fraud actions prosecuted by the U.S. Attorney's Office (USAO).

 In almost every criminal case prosecuted by the USAO, a special assessment is imposed upon each individual or corporate defendant at the time of sentencing.
 In addition, defendants are often ordered to pay a criminal fine and/or restitution to victims.
 All criminal fines collected are distributed to the National Crime Victims Fund, which disburses grants to various victims' groups across the country, including victims' organizations in Massachusetts.
 Restitution is distributed to victims identified through the prosecution of the case.